 1. Get help.
 Seriously, no joke: get help

 Math is one of those subjects where the answers are very clear and without wiggle room.
 Some courses allow teachers an opportunity for a bit of subjective interpretation if necessary, but this is really not possible when it comes to math.
 It’s all about precision and accuracy, which means that if you’re struggling you’re likely to hit a brick wall.

 Why suffer alone?
-There are so many ways you can get help from people who really know their business, whether it’s an in-home tutor, a one-to-one tutor, a study group or just a geeky aunt.
+There are so many ways you can get help from people who really know their business, whether it’s an in-home and online tutor, a one-to-one tutor, a study group or just a geeky aunt.
 You definitely won’t regret it.

 Again: don’t go it alone.
 This applies to all ages, from elementary school through high school and beyond.